-India has a long history of martial arts.
+India has a long history of martial arts and here we are focusing Top 5 most famous martial arts in India.
 Shaolin kung fu, a term which includes a huge variety of Chinese

 martial arts, follows its lineage to Bodhidharma, the Indian monk who, according to a well-known legend,